xObad/blockmint/replit.md

-# Miners Clab - Premium Hashpower Sales App
+# Mining Club - Premium Hashpower Sales App

 ## Overview

-Miners Clab is a mobile-first cryptocurrency hashpower sales app built as a web application with iOS 26 Liquid Glass design language.
+Mining Club is a mobile-first cryptocurrency hashpower sales app built as a web application with iOS 26 Liquid Glass design language.
 The app provides a premium, native-feeling experience for users to purchase Bitcoin and Litecoin mining contracts, manage multi-crypto wallets (BTC, LTC, USDT, USDC), and participate in Solo Mining for lottery-style block rewards.
 This is hashpower sales, NOT mobile mining—users purchase contracts that mine passively.

 ## User Preferences